Bucketized Active Sampling for Learning ACOPF

 \section{Related Work}

-Most general active learning / sampling mechanisms \cite{wu2018pool, tsymbalov2018dropout, cai2013maximizing} label data samples based on acquisition scores of individual samples.
+Most general active learning / sampling mechanisms \cite{wu2018pool,tsymbalov2018dropout,cai2013maximizing} label data samples based on acquisition scores of individual samples.
 Scores are often computed based on evaluations of the learning model, and the subset of samples with the highest scores will then be added to the data set.
-Some work also considers correlations between candidate input samples and/or ranking multiple \textit{unlabeled} samples at the same time as a batch, e.g., BatchBALD~\cite{kirsch2019batchbald}, and BADGE~\cite{ash2019deep}.
+Some work also considers correlations between candidate input samples and/or ranking multiple \textit{unlabeled} samples at the same time as a batch, e.g., BatchBALD~\cite{kirsch2019batchbald} and BADGE~\cite{ash2020deep}.

-Contrary to prior approaches, \abs{} does not work at the level of individual samples: instead, it partitions the input distribution in various regions and determines, based on a dedicated validation set, which regions are in need of more samples.
-The validation set contains a list of buckets, where each bucket contains labeled validation samples for each individual partitioned subspace. \abs{} has several advantages: it exploits the structure of the underlying distribution, and it separates the analysis of the regions from the sampling process.
-In the context of optimization proxies, \abs{} also makes it possible to avoid generating infeasible inputs.
+Contrary to prior approaches, \bas{} does not work at the level of individual samples: instead, it partitions the input domain into buckets and determines, based on a dedicated validation set, which buckets are in need of more samples.
+The validation set contains a list of buckets, where each bucket contains labeled validation samples for each individual partitioned subspace. \bas{} has several advantages: it exploits the structure of the underlying distribution, and it separates the analysis of the buckets from the sampling process.
+In the context of optimization proxies, \bas{} also makes it possible to avoid generating infeasible inputs.

-The effects of increasing learning rate during training have been the focus of several recent works including \cite{smith2017cyclical, smith2019super, loshchilov2016sgdr, zaheer2018adaptive}.
-Most active learning approaches focus on decreasing the learning rate during training~\cite{liu2021influence, roy2018deep}.
-One of the novelties of \abs{} is to both {\em increase} and decrease the learning rate when appropriate.
-This allows \abs{} to avoid premature termination after adding a new batch of samples.
+The effects of increasing learning rate during training have been the focus of several recent works including \cite{smith2017cyclical,smith2019super,loshchilov2016sgdr,zaheer2018adaptive}.
+However, prior active learning approaches focus only on decreasing the learning rate during training~\cite{liu2021influence,roy2018deep}.
+One of the novelties of the proposed scheme is to also {\em increase} the learning rate when appropriate, avoiding premature termination.